Andrew Parker (politician)

-Andrew Parker (May 21, 1805 – January 15, 1864) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
+Andrew Parker (May 21, 1805 – January 15, 1864) was a 19th-century American lawyer and politician who was a one-term Democratic member of the U.S. House of Representatives from Pennsylvania from 1851 to 1853.

-Biography
+Formative years

-Andrew Parker was born in Cumberland County, Pennsylvania.
+Andrew Parker was born in Cumberland County, Pennsylvania on May 21, 1805.
 He attended public schools and graduated from Dickinson College in Carlisle, Pennsylvania, in 1824.

+Career

-He studied law in Carlisle, was admitted to the bar in 1826 and commenced practice in Lewistown, Pennsylvania.
-He was appointed deputy attorney general of Mifflin County, Pennsylvania.
-He moved to Mifflintown, Pennsylvania, in 1831, where he practiced law.
+Parker studied law in Carlisle, was admitted to the bar in 1826 and commenced practice in Lewistown, Pennsylvania.

+He was subsequently appointed deputy attorney general of Mifflin County, Pennsylvania.
+He later moved to Mifflintown, Pennsylvania, in 1831, where he practiced law.

 Parker was elected as a Democrat to the Thirty-second Congress.
-He continued the practice of law in Mifflintown until his death there in 1864.
-He was buried in Westminster Presbyterian Cemetery there.
+He continued the practice of law in Mifflintown until his death.

+Death an interment

+Parker died in Mifflintown on January 15, 1864.
+He was buried in that community's Westminster Presbyterian Cemetery.